Media Captioning

 In those situations where vendors do not provide accessible copies of works, the AccessMU Center may be able to create a remediated version of the work for the student to use.
 In order to promote compliance with US copyright law these accessible copies should only be made available to the student who required the accommodation.
 Students with Captioned Media accommodations will be granted access to these resources through Kaltura.

-Instructors will need to enable "My Media" in their Canvas course navigation.
+Instructors will need to enable "Media Gallery” in their Canvas course navigation.
 This will allow the eligible student(s) to view these captioned resources.
 Please visit Canvas Guides for assistance in managing Canvas Course navigation.

 Request Captioning Services